MechaFlex/gopplista/README.md

+## Development

-To get unocss working in development, run `npm install unocss`
+To get unocss working in development, run `npm i -d unocss`

 To develop with live reload, use Air.
-Install Air, and run air init, then run `air`.
+Install Air, then run `air`.

 ## Tech stack